Email: info@mtrolls.com

 9. Appendix

-A strong executive summary will impress investors or lenders, and if the first few pages are not compelling, potential investors or loan officers will not be interested in continuing reading.
-Therefore, it would be great to include some persuasive business cases for your gym in the summary.
+A strong executive summary will impress an investor or lender, and if the first few pages are not appealing, potential investors or lenders will not be interested in continuing reading.
+Therefore, it would be good to add some persuasive business cases for your gym in the summary.

-Since it is like an index for your business plan, it is recommended to complete this section after completing the rest of the essay so that you can extract important content and data from the overall plan.
+Because it is like an index to your business plan, it is recommended to complete this section after completing the rest of the paper so that you can extract important content and data from the overall plan.

-Please answer below questions in the executive summary:
+Please clarify the following questions in your executive summary:

 1. What is your business model and its advantages?

-2. What is your market size?
-Where do you get this key market data?
+2. How big is your market?
+Where did you get this key market data?

 3. What market needs does your gym meet?
 What membership types will you offer and how much will they cost?